vlzher/taskSolution/README.md

 ## Installation

 To use this module, you should have Node.js installed.
-You can then install the module using `npm`:
+You can then install the modules using `npm`:

 ```bash
 npm install
 ```
+## Usage
 ```
 const Node = require('./zad1');